![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-A safer though somewhat round-about way is London to Moscow by Eurostar and the Paris-Moscow Express (2 nights, £300, 3 departures per week), Moscow to Beijing via the Trans-Siberian Railway (6 or 7 nights, £500, two per week), Beijing to Lhasa by train (2 nights, £100, daily), then an organised tour by bus from Lhasa to Nepal (7 nights, maybe $400), then bus and train to Delhi.
+A safer though somewhat round-about way is London to Moscow by Eurostar and onward trains to Moscow (2 nights, £300, daily departures), Moscow to Beijing via the Trans-Siberian Railway (6 or 7 nights, £500, two per week), Beijing to Lhasa by train (2 nights, £100, daily), then an organised tour by bus from Lhasa to Nepal (7 nights, maybe $400), then bus and train to Delhi.
 Again, you may find this helpful: How to plan an itinerary & budget.
+Trains to Russia are suspended due to Covid-19 and now sanctions.

 Hotels in India